 Carter has been a staunch advocate for preserving the history of the PA profession and is currently serving as a project consultant for the PA History Society.
 He is a coauthor with Thomas Piemme, Alfred Sadler, Jr. and Ruth Ballweg of “The Physician Assistant: An Illustrated History,” (2013) supported by the grants from the Josiah Macy Jr. Foundation and the Robert Wood Johnson Foundation.
 Carter continues to speak to groups of students and PAs and to host students and others who visit the Eugene A. Stead, Jr. Center in Durham, NC.
 In addition, he is the historian for the First Baptist Church of Hillsborough, NC.
 He and his wife, Sherry, enjoy spending time at the beach and with their five grandchildren.

 Acknowledgments: This Biographical Sketch was prepared by Reginald Carter PhD, PA and edited by J. Jeffrey Heinrich PA-C, EdD and submitted to the Society on May 15, 2012.
 The photographs were donated to the Society by Dr. Carter.
-The second photograph was taken at Duke University in 1975.
 This biography was last edited in November 2014.